 - What does the team rely on them for?

-Once you’ve answered these questions and have individual names and outlines for the activities and tasks you need to acquire, it’s time to capture that knowledge and share and store it efficiently.
+Once you’ve answered these questions, you should have come up with a list of names and the activities and tasks you need to learn more about.
+Now it’s time to capture that knowledge and share and store it efficiently.

-The easiest way to start to capture knowledge and organize it is to build a matrix or spreadsheet that breaks down the following information:
+For example, you could start to capture knowledge and organize it by building a matrix or spreadsheet that breaks down the following information:

-- The individual who you are collecting knowledge from
+- The individual from whom you are collecting knowledge

 - The critical tasks this individual oversees and their importance level